How Restoring Function Changes Everything

 Executive Summary

 Most people believe weight gain happens because they eat too much and move too little, and that weight loss comes from cutting calories, following a strict diet, exercising harder, or taking a powerful new medication.
-That story sounds logical, but it is incomplete.
-The human body is not a calorie calculator.
-It is a survival system.
-Every adjustment it makes is driven by one underlying question: am I safe, or do I need to protect myself?
+That explanation sounds logical—but it is incomplete.

 Why Weight Gain Is Not What You’ve Been Told